mpalash/aliakbarmehta/pages/cv.md

 :   **null.void**, for *Chimurenga: Pan-African Space Station*, curated by Ahmed Al-Nawas, Kallio Public Library, Helsinki, IN

 ## Select Group Exhibitions

+*Upcoming*
+:   **X**, curated by Farbod Fakharzadeh, Pori, FI

+2022
+:   **Locus of Control**, curated by Abhinit Khanna and Anoushkaa Bhatnagar, for House of Creativity, Mumbai, IN

 2021
 :   **Data Vitality: Soft infrastructures and Economies of Knowledge**, Aalto University, Helsinki, FI